This ruleset is a work in progress, it displays the current changes being conducted to the rules.

 4a) Battles will last for a maximum of three minutes.

 4b) A robot that falls off the arena and touches the bottom of the drop off has lost.
-If no contact was made with the bottom of the pit then the fight may continue.
+If a robot bounces into and out of the pit without touching the bottom (Or robot that has lost within the pit) the fight may continue.

 4c) When any robot is immobile or lacks controlled motion then a judge will call cease and the driver will have ten seconds to demonstrate that control has been restored, otherwise the robot will have lost.